Torkil Nielsen: Chess career

 During and after his football career, Torkil Nielsen plays chess with the club Sandavágs talvfelag.
 He was a three-time individual champion of the Faroes in 1984, 1986 and 1988; and participated three times in the Chess Olympiad as a member of Faroese chess national team - in 1982 in Lucerne, Switzerland, and in 1984 and 1988 in Thessaloniki, Greece.

 Personal life

 Two of Torkil Nielsen's sons, Rógvi (born 1992) and Høgni Egilstoft Nielsen (born 1997) are also football players as well as chess players, just like their father.
 His elder son, Rógvi Egilstoft, is also a notable football and chess player.
 He is a defender for NSÍ Runavík football club and represented Faroes at U-19 level.
 He was individual chess champion of the Faroes in 2012, 2015 and 2016.
-He is rated 2334 at the World Chess Federation as of April 2016.
+He is ELO rated 2313 at the World Chess Federation as of january 2026.
 Rógvi Egilstoft is also acting mayor of the municipality of Eiði (Eiðis kommuna).